Last Updated on

 Ever heard of Shungite?
 If not, then its time you did.

-Shungite is an extremely rare and extraordinary mineral that can be found in only one part of the entire world: Karelia, Russia.
+Shungite is a rare and extraordinary mineral that can be found in only one part of the entire world: Karelia, Russia.

 It is believed that Shungite originates from a meteor that crashed into the earth since it is only found in this one area and is in high concentration.